rohayanti/My-First-AI-SLR/Stellar-SLR.md

 1. How has mutation testing been employed to enhance the performance of malicious code detection algorithms?
 2. What are the key findings and trends in research related to the integration of entropy-based algorithms in the context of malicious code detection?
 3. Are there common methodologies or challenges identified in the literature that researchers should be aware of when exploring this intersection?

+### Sample Research Questions

+1. **How does mutation testing enhance the detection capabilities of entropy-based algorithms?**
+   - This question delves into the core of our investigation, examining the synergy between mutation testing and entropy-based algorithms.

+2. **What are the key challenges in implementing mutation testing in the context of malicious code detection?**
+   - Understanding the obstacles is vital for developing effective testing strategies.

+3. **Can mutation testing effectively identify new variants of malware in real-time scenarios?**
+   - This question explores the practical applicability of mutation testing.

+4. **What impact does mutation testing have on reducing false positives in malicious code detection?**
+   - False positives can be a significant challenge in cybersecurity, and this question addresses their mitigation.

+5. **How do different mutation operators influence the outcomes of testing in entropy-based algorithms?**
+   - Examining the role of mutation operators adds depth to our research.

+6. **Are there optimal mutation testing strategies for specific types of malicious code?**
+   - Tailoring mutation testing to different code types may be essential for accuracy.

 ## Conducting a Comprehensive Literature Search